angadhn/MySite/_notes/your-first-note.md

 - Using the note title: [[Tufte-style Jekyll blog]]
 - Using the note's filename: [[Tufte Jekyll with Obsidian]]
 - Using the note's title, with a label: [[Tufte-style Jekyll blog|link to the note about Jekyll Tufte written in Obsidian]]
-- Using the note's filename, with a label: [[inflatable von Braun Stations|link to the note about inflatable von Braun stations using the note's filename]]
+- Using the note's filename, with a label: [[Inflatable von Braun Stations|link to the note about inflatable von Braun stations using the note's filename]]

 You can organize notes in subdirectories and link them normally.
 For example, the links above all point to the `_notes/animals/cats.md` file.
 Here's another example: [[tigers]].